• Skip to primary navigation

 • Transfer the semolina mixture to the prepared bundt pan and spread the top evenly with the back of a spoon.
 Allow it to cool completely (about 1 ½ hours).

 • Turn the halva over onto a cake platter/dish.
-Sprinkle with some cinnamon and top with nuts and honey.
+Dust with cinnamon, then garnish with chopped walnuts and a drizzle of honey.

 • Enjoy!